uds-se/fuzzingbook/slides/README.md

-This is the folder in generated slide HTML files are stored.
+This is the folder in which generated slide HTML files are stored.